mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 1. Repeat steps 1-2 in the previous test (Test 8).

-2. The `Serial Fit` button should now be enabled.
-Click it and the group of fit workspaces should appear in the ADS, each with a row for each of the runs in the table.
+2. Now click the ``Serial Fit`` button in the plot toolbar and the group of fit workspaces should appear in the ADS, each with a row for each of the runs in the table.
 All the runs should have been fitted.

 3. The order of the runs in the serial fit should be obtainable from the log at notice level - check that this corresponds to the order of the runs in the table.

 Test 10
 ^^^^^^^